-End of participation in a training program must be reported in accordance with COC's interim reporting requirements.
+End of participation in a training program must be reported in accordance with the COC's interim reporting requirements found in the COC's reexamination policy (see Chapter 11).

 HUD-Funded Training Programs

 Amounts received under training programs funded in whole or in part by HUD [24 CFR 5.609(c)(8)(i)] are excluded from annual income.
 Eligible sources of funding for the training include operating subsidy, Section 8 administrative fees, and modernization, Community Development Block Grant (CDBG), HOME program, and other grant funds received from HUD.